joeynmt/joeynmt/benchmarks.md

+# Benchmarks

+Here we provide benchmarks for reference.
+We provide all the scripts to replicate these results.
+Note that some benchmarks were also reported in our paper: https://arxiv.org/abs/1907.12484

 ## WMT 17 English-German and Latvian-English
 We compare against the results for recurrent BPE-based models that were reported in the [Sockeye paper](https://arxiv.org/pdf/1712.05690.pdf).